 Hyam's Beach in Jervis Bay is listed under the Guinness Book of Records for having the whitest sand in the world.
 If you're a beach lover this alone probably means it's a must visit.
 The beach is also absolutely huge so there is plenty of space to spread out and find yourself a quiet spot.

 For absolute serenity head there early in the morning, we watched a beautiful sunrise and then spent a few hours enjoying being the only people on this insanely gorgeous beach.
-If you are spending a bit of time in New South Wales, check out our blogs; our favourite weekends away in NSW and the top 10 beaches in NSW.

 5. Hanson Bay, SA